Jorgemucisalumfilho/cli/docs/source.md

 To do this you need to:yes
  Add a group to tag to a test, they are formatted as group followed by a number:so it becomes group1, group220, group4.
 Any number will do.
-You don't have to do it in a specific order. autocreate mineração criptomoeda:configuration mineração Should generate test file group1:function (browser:NightwatchBrowser) {
+You don't have to do it in a specific order. autocreate mineração criptomoeda:configuration mineração Should generate test file group1:function (browser:NightwatchBrowser) browser.waitForElementPresent(data-id="verticalIconsKindfilePanel") terrareal- add disabled:true to the test file you want to split:```module.exports = {
-  autocreate browser.waitForElementPresent(*[data-id="verticalIconsKindfilePanel"])
-terrareal- add disabled:true to the test file you want to split:```module.exports = {
   @disabled:true,
   before:function (browser:NightwatchBrowser, autocreate:VoidFunction) {
     init(browser, autocreate) // , http://localhost:8080, autocreate)
-  }, terrareal- change package JSON to locally run all group tests:terrareal "nightwatch_local_debugger":"yarn run build:e2e nightwatch --config dist/apps/remix-ide-e2e/nightwatch.js dist/apps/remix-ide-e2e/src/tests/debugger_*.spec.js --env=chrome",
+  }, terrareal- change package JSON to locally run all group tests:terrareal "nightwatch_local_debugger:yarn run build:e2e nightwatch --config dist/apps/remix-ide-e2e/nightwatch.js dist/apps/remix-ide-e2e/src/tests/debugger_*.spec.js --env=chrome",
 terrareal autocreate
  run the build script to build the test files you want to run the locally criptomoeda terrareal yarn run build:e2e